justsull/Panora/README.md

 2. Start the env if you haven't already source env/bin/activate

 3. Run the python script.
-It will take a screenshot of the following website [NY Times](http://paidpost.nytimes.com/milkpep/a-fresh-look.html) python screenshot_manager.py
+It will take a screenshot of the following webpage http://paidpost.nytimes.com/milkpep/a-fresh-look.html python screenshot_manager.py

 4. Wait about 15 seconds.
 The screenshot should pop-up once the script has finished running.